Williams FW31: Diffuser controversy

 The design of the FW31's diffuser caused controversy when the chassis was launched, but was later cleared by the FIA.

 At the first race of the season, an official complaint was launched by other teams against the rear diffusers of the Williams FW31, Toyota TF109 and the Brawn BGP 001 saying that they were illegal, but after analysing the cars, the FIA reported that the cars were not illegal.
 The teams appealed and after much deliberating the car were deemed legal by the FIA.

 Season review

 The Williams FW31 was a slight improvement compared to previous FW28-30 cars as the team tried to get used to the major new rules in 2009.
 Rosberg proved to be a consistent challenger for points, though he could not clinch a podium finish.
 It could have been a 2nd consecutive podium finish in Singapore for Rosberg, who was running 3rd before a pit-stop.
 After the pit-stop, his car ran wide, causing a drive through penalty.
 The safety car was sent out on track, and he could not serve his penalty until the safety car was called in, ending his chances of a podium finish.

+Sponsorship and livery

+The FW31 is predominantly painted in white and blue.
+AirAsia, AT&T, Bridgestone, Philips, Randstad, RBS, and Oris advertise on the vehicle.

+Starting from the Spanish Grand Prix, the team signed a two-year sponsorship deal with energy drink Hell Energy Drink, making Hell Energy the second energy drink to enter the world of Formula One racing.